awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 1. On encrypt, if any configured CMK cannot be used, that is an error and encryption MUST halt.
-1. On decrypt, the keyring MUST never halt decryption because of a failure to decrypt.
+1. On decrypt, the keyring MUST NOT halt decryption because of a failure to decrypt.

 ## Security Considerations